 The Dangers of Last-Minute Survival Shopping

 As I stated before, there are certain dangers to be aware of before venturing into the supermarket.
-It’s crucial to be aware of these because failing to do so can get you killed.
+It’s crucial to be aware of these because failing to do so can get you in a lot of trouble.
 They are:

 - the fact that the store may be, in fact, crowded or can become so within minutes, trapping you inside

 - you might need to be doing other, more important things (see list below)

 - you might get into a fight or confrontation over supplies on your way there, or on the way back

 - in the heat of the moment, you might get into a car crash

 - thieves could sneak up on you from behind in the parking lot, taking away all your supplies

 - the supermarket might be already closed or looted which means you waste valuable time